weweb-assets/ww-chat/AI.md

 Chat Data:

--   `chatHistory`: `array` - Array of message objects for the chat history.
+-   `messages`: `array` - Array of message objects for the chat history.
 Each message contains:
     -   `id`: `string` - Unique identifier for the message
     -   `text`: `string` - Message text content
     -   `senderId`: `string` - ID of the message sender
-    -   `userName`: `string` - Display name of the message sender
+    -   (Name comes from Participants; no per-message mapping is needed)
     -   `timestamp`: `string` - ISO timestamp of when the message was sent
     -   `attachments`: `array` (optional) - Array of attachment objects
     -   `avatar` or `avatarUrl`: `string` (optional) - URL of sender's avatar image